It is recorded in Musnad Ahmad and Sahih Abu Hatim on the authority of ‘Abdullah bin Mas’ud that the Messenger of Allah (peace be upon him) said,

 “Make Quran the Spring (delight) of my heart, the light of my chest, the eliminator of my sorrow, and the remover of my worries)”

 In this expression, the word ‘spring’ means “rain”, which brings life to earth.
 The Quran is compared to rain because it revives the hearts.
 The slave when making this Dua, makes a similarity between water, which is the cause of life, and between light, which is the cause of brightness.
 So the supplication implies that the heart is revived (elimination of worries and sorrow) by the spring of the Quran, for it is the light of the chest, a concept, which combines life and light.
-Allah, the Almighty says:
+Allah says in the Quran about the light of belief:

 “Is he who was dead (without Faith by ignorance and disbelief) and We gave him life (by knowledge and Faith) and set for him a light (of Belief) whereby he can walk amongst men, like him who is in the darkness (of disbelief, polytheism and hypocrisy) from which he can never come out?…” Quran (Surah Al-Anaam: 122).